FAQs

 How do I train my Goldendoodle or Bernedoodle to be a therapy dog?

-There are many ways to accomplish this.
-The first step is adopting a healthy, well bred and raised Doodle from a responsible breeder.
 Next, bond with your puppy and use positive reinforcement and educational and stimulating experiences for your dog such as visiting parks (after all vaccinations are complete), dog parks, puppy day care, going to pet friendly stores, pet friendly sporting events, take car rides, visiting friends and a variety of age groups.

-This could be becoming an ESA (Emotional Support Animal) for yourself or to visit nursing homes, hospitals and schools.
-Other certifications include becoming a licensed Therapy or Service animal.
-If you need specific medical assistance or physical aid, research now for the best training program for that need in your area.
+Research now for the best training program for that need in your area.
 The time to do this is before your puppy is born so you have plans in place.

 How do I care for my Doodle’s coat?